 Apart from the parade, there will be art performances, games, and cultural talk-shows.
 Chinese New Year is another joyful celebration.
 Enjoy the lion dance performance “Barongsai” during the new lunar year festival here.

 Sam Poo Kong festivals are often multicultural and cross-religion.
-They also host festival during Muslim Holiday “Eid al Fitr”.
+They also host festivals during Muslim Holiday “Eid al Fitr”.
 With art performances from both Chinese and Indonesian culture, as well as a culinary bazaar.

 Sam Poo Kong Temple Opening Hours